Key Event & Letter

 This event was held to mark the establishment and handover of funds from Towards a Just Society Fund to Koondee Woonga-gat Toor-rong, a new Aboriginal and Torres Strait Islander Community-Led Fund.

-Letter presented to the Board of Koondee Woonga-gat Toor-rong, at the official Handover event from Towards a Just Society Fund members to the Board of Koondee Woonga-gat Toor-rong.
+Letter presented to the Advisory Group of Koondee Woonga-gat Toor-rong, at the official handover event from Towards a Just Society Fund members to the Advisory Group of Koondee Woonga-gat Toor-rong.
 The event took place on 19th November, 2018, by the scar tree in the MCG carpark.
 Extract:

 Dear Board members,